kbrsh/blog/src/posts/inventing-monads.md

 The type combinator is another name for our `apply` function, with a signature of `m -> (any -> m) -> m`.
 It basically means that it accepts an input with the type constructor of a monad and a function that returns the same type.
 Using these two, it returns an output with the same type.
 This is commonly named `bind`.

 Together, the three of these form a monad.
 Think of it like this: a do-block can be split into recursive `apply` calls.
 If we make assumptions that every input is a certain type, then `apply` can transform the input before applying it to the function.
 If we make assumptions that the function outputs a certain type, then `apply` can use the output of the function to combine it with the original input.
 To make this even more useful, `apply` can return the same type that it assumes the function will return.
 This allows the function to use `apply` within itself.

+As a final note, monads are complex and closely tied with category theory, which is a very abstract and vast branch of mathematics that can be hard to grok.
+I'm fifteen years old with good knowledge of mostly high school level math, and may have missed some parts.
+If I have, feel free to reach out and let me know — I'm always open to learning something new.